au-ts/lionsos_docs/README.md

 # LionsOS documentation

-This repository holds the source for the documentation website for LionsOS.
+This repository holds the source for the documentation website for the Lions Operating System.

 If you find any issues with the documentation please file an issue or create a pull request.